chickenwaffle/panel-attack/CHAOS_README_FIRST.txt

-I apparently broke something on my build, working on fixing it lol
+Everything seems fixed as far as I can tell.
+Need to test the server-side things again.

-VERY IMPORTANT: This build is based upon an older version of stable, so it is not up-to-date with the current version of stable (May 2024 at the time of uploading this).
+VERY IMPORTANT: This build is based on an older version of stable, so it is not up-to-date with the current version of stable (May 2024 at the time of uploading this).

 The laundry list of changes off the top of my head: